chrischne/christian-schneider-cv/_employment/ssz.md

 Project Lead, concept, design, realisation and coordination of an exhibition "Dada x Statistik"

-Design and implementation of a visualisation Software for Population Scenarios
+Design and implementation of a visualisation software for Population Scenarios

 Design and implementation of interactive Charts